ashutoshmjain/gita/src/thought.md

 Invocation of the primal force, at neural levels, is an invitation to conflicting "thoughts" - to play all their cards.
 They fight, and they scheme against each other; or in favor of some.
 They hallucinate in groups and then more subgroups.
 They leave one sometimes fully vibrant, other times almost dead.  `Krishna Dwaipayana` was destined to churn thousands of sacred insights from sages (`Rishies`) - old and new.
 Most of the time collectively converging onto "truth" but many other times conflicting.
 He catalogued their wisdom into four foundational spoken volumes - the `Vedas`.
 For this legendary work, he was conferred the coveted title in literature - `Ved Vyasa` (the chief editor of Vedas).

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started !
 He was waiting for a divine [^divine] prompt.
-His purpose was to welcome the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - [Bhagvad Gita](./bhagvadGita.md) .
+His purpose was to welcome the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - [Bhagvad Gita](./bhagvadGita.md) - centerpiece of `Mahabharata`.

 > As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
 It was like commissioning the hypertext internet of that time.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

-In addition to the poetic excellence, `Mahabharata` defined a new way of life - action orientation - `Karm Yoga`, the method to transmit value beyond the physical laws of nature.
+In addition to the poetic excellence, `Gita` defined a new way of life - action orientation - `Karm Yoga`, the method to transmit value beyond the physical laws of nature.
 The idea that actions we do in this virtual world carry forward (or backwards) to the continuum with us.
 And that we instantiate into a new immersive narrative based on the sum total of our accrued `Karmik` collection.
-This idea formed the cultural basis of `Vaidik` civilizations. `Mahabharata` holds within it, center-folded, the gist of four Vedas - `Bhagvad Gita` - the first written source of `Karma Yoga`.
+This idea formed the cultural basis of `Vaidik` civilization.
 Not only did it introduce `Karmyoga` to the world, it did so through an example - the poetic rigor of `Gita` in itself is an example of `Karm Yoga`.

 > ` Karmanye vadhikaraste Ma Phaleshu Kadachana,`
 >